fiveagency/ios-swift-guide/Code Style/README.md

 ## Closure Expressions
 * Use trailing closure syntax only if there's a single closure expression parameter at the end of the argument list.
-* Give closure parameters a meaningful name
+* Give closure parameters a meaningful name.
 * Use anonymous parameters when the context is clear - naming the parameter wouldn't make the code more readable.
-* Don't use `return` for one line closures.
+* Don't use `return` for one line closures if using Swift API 5.1+.

 **Use:**
 ```swift